guanqiliang/guanqiliang.github.com/index.md

 [02/2022] Two papers accepted by IEEE International Conference on Robotics and Automation(ICRA) 2022!

-[10/2021] I was selected for AIRS Talent PhD Research Program 2021.
+[10/2021] Selected for the AIRS Talent PhD Research Program 2021.